This post was last updated on January 1, 2022

 - Please donate only new, like-new, or gently-used clothing.
 If it is dirty, soiled, worn, or has holes please throw it away.*

 - Donate only working electronics and appliances.
 Throw away anything that is broken or non-functioning.

-- Please ensure that an organization is able to accept whatever it is you’d like to donate.
-Please call to coordinate if you are donating a large or unusual item.
+- Please ensure that an organization is accepting whatever it is you’d like to donate.
+Call to coordinate if you are donating a large or unusual item.

 - Please wash and fold your items and organize to the best of your ability prior to donating.

 *some organizations may take dirty, worn clothing and textiles.
 Salvation Army is an example.
 Call to confirm before dropping off your donations.

 13 Alternative Places to Donate Items in Rochester MN